isage/Adrenaline/docs/src/05-PSPPlayback.md

 It is the original PSP UMDemu driver from Sony, but with patches to trick it into running ISO and Compressed ISO formats.
 This driver is also the one used on `PBP` games; it has guaranteed compatibility with all games that Sony released on PSN.

-This driver is made available mostly for compatibility reasons, as historically some games had a better time with this driver than `March33` and `Inferno`.
+This driver is made available for ISO mostly for compatibility reasons, as historically some games had a better time with this driver than `March33` and `Inferno`.
 There are many PSP games out there, so there is a slight chance it can still have better compatibility in niche cases.

 - **Support for all ISO formats**: `ISO`, `CSO`, `CSOv2`, `JSO`, `ZSO`, and `DAX`.
 - **Improved Compressed ISO read speeds**: Usage of a more efficient algorithm, block offsets cache, and a more aggressive form of the speedup hacks.